josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 ```

 <SideNote>
-It might be a good idea to set defaults for props, just in case they're missing from the frontmatter.
+It might be a good idea to set defaults for each prop, in case it's missing from the frontmatter.
 Also, be sure the layout has a <code>&lt;slot /&gt;</code>, or the file's contents won't be shown.
 </SideNote>

 That in place, now when we load a blog post, we should see the layout pulling the frontmatter properties in: